NikolaosKouvatsos/BaPPI/src/README.md

 \right)
 $$

-Then property-level premiums are sampled:
+Then, property-level premiums are sampled:

 $$
 p_{\text{premium},i}